-Saint Francis Health System supports three state-of-the-art transplantation programs.
-Patients and their families travel to Tulsa from southern Kansas, northwest Arkansas, southwest Missouri and from across the state of Oklahoma to receive the lifesaving kidney, heart and blood and marrow transplantation services available at Saint Francis Hospital.
+Saint Francis Health System supports two state-of-the-art transplantation programs.
+Patients and their families travel to Tulsa from southern Kansas, northwest Arkansas, southwest Missouri and from across the state of Oklahoma to receive the lifesaving kidney and blood and marrow transplantation services available at Saint Francis Hospital.

 The kidney transplant team is specially trained in the ongoing care of people who are waiting for a kidney transplant.
 The team includes RN transplant coordinators, a social worker, a dietitian, pharmacists, secretary and staff throughout the hospital.
 They are dedicated to providing superior care and individual education to each patient and their families.